ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 ---

-Naturally I wondered if I could replicate this and analyze my own music, as my latest release, ["X"](https://musicbrainz.org/release/4e559959-0392-4297-92e9-76a2d8f2cb2e) is on MusicBrainz.
+Naturally I wondered if I could replicate this and analyze some music like ...my own!
+My last release, ["X"](https://musicbrainz.org/release/4e559959-0392-4297-92e9-76a2d8f2cb2e) is on MusicBrainz.
+So lets see...

 Code: [analyze-low-level](https://github.com/ology/Music/blob/master/analyze-low-level)